-- Attire: Suggested attire for a Stand Down event includes comfortable and professional clothing that creates a uniform look such as black or khaki pants and solid colored or simply patterned shirts.
+- event includes comfortable and professional clothing that creates a uniform look such as black or khaki pants and solid colored or simply patterned shirts.
 Closed toed, comfortable shoes are a must!
 Sandals, overly stylish jeans, tie-dye and gauze are not appropriate.
-There may be events at which Volunteers are required to wear certain attire (example: red shirts); whatever is required or requested by the organizers, should be accepted. - Order Aprons: HTPA has aprons, emblazoned with the colorful HTPA Community Connections logo, available to add a uniform and professional look for your group.
-You will need to request them early, giving plenty of time for the HTP office staff to pack and ship them to your designated contact person.
-After the event, the aprons must be returned to HTP, making them available for the next events.
-Return labels will be provided.
-The order form is on the website. - Funding: HTWF has a special fund designated for HTPA Community Connections Volunteer events such as a Stand Down.
-Prequalification is required.
-Complete the form found on the Community Connections website and email to HTPA at info@HTProfessionalAssociation.com as soon as you know your group has been approved to participate and at least two weeks prior to the event.
-Ask Volunteers to keep any and all receipts pertaining to participation including water, snacks, shipping for aprons, gas/mileage, etc. Approved expenses will be reimbursed.
+There may be events at which Volunteers are required to wear certain attire (example: red shirts); whatever is required or requested by the organizers, should be accepted. - Funding: HTWF has a special fund designated for HTPA Volunteer events such as a Stand Down.
+Complete the online form found at https://httprofessionalassociation.com/grants/military-application as soon as you know your group has been approved to participate and at least two weeks prior to the event.
+Ask Volunteers to keep any and all receipts pertaining to participation including water, snacks, gas/mileage, etc. Approved expenses will be reimbursed.
 It is best if one person is designated to receive reimbursement funds and that person distributes the reimbursements to the appropriate individuals.